Moshe Dayan: Escalation up to the Suez Crisis

-Following the 1955 elections, Ben-Gurion resumed his dual role as prime minister and defence minister.
+Following the 1955 elections, Ben-Gurion resumed his dual role as prime minister and defense minister.
 Dayan, who believed in the inevitability of the "Second Round", argued for a preemptive attack on Israel's neighbours, particularly Egypt.
 The two leaders thought war with Egypt could be achieved by provoking an Egyptian response to retaliation raids, which could then be used to justify an all-out attack.
 On 23 October 1955, Ben-Gurion instructed Dayan to prepare plans to capture Sharm al Sheikh.

 On the night of 27 October 1955, an IDF battalion attacked an Egyptian army post at Kuntilla (Operation Egged), killing 12 Egyptian soldiers.
 On 2 November, al Sabha, close to the DMZ, was attacked, in Operation Volcano (Mivtza Ha Ga'ash), killing 81 Egyptian soldiers.
 On 11 December, hoping an attack on Syria would provoke an Egyptian response, Operation Olive Leaves/Sea of Galilee (Mivtza 'Alei Zayit/Kinneret) was launched in which a number of Syrian positions on the eastern shore of the Sea of Galilee were destroyed.
 Forty-eight Syrian soldiers were killed as well as six civilians.
 The Egyptians did not react.

 A Cabinet meeting on 15 December 1955 voted against further provocations and ruled that any retaliation attacks must have full Cabinet approval.
 The raids ceased for six months.
 There was one exception: On 5 April 1956, following two earlier incidents along the border with the Gaza Strip in which four Israeli soldiers were killed, the IDF shelled the centre of Gaza City with 120 mm mortars.
 Fifty-eight civilians were killed, including 10 children.
 4 Egyptian soldiers were also killed.
 It is not clear whether Dayan had Ben-Gurion's approval to shell the city.
 Egypt responded by resuming fedayeen attacks across the border, killing 14 Israelis during the period 11–17 April.